briandunnington/Redoku/README.md

 showing your root Scene.

 In your root scene, call `RedokuRegisterReducer()` for each reducer in your app.
-Note that each reducer should target a 'section' of the overall state, and that is the only portion of the state that it will be passed when called.
-Each 'section' that will be handled by a reducer should be an associative array.
+Note that each reducer should target a 'section' (property) of the overall state, and that is the only portion of the state that it will be passed when called.
+Each 'section' that will be handled by a reducer must be an associative array.

 Ex: For a 'todos' reducer (`RedokuRegisterReducer("todos", todosReducer)`, set up your state like this: